webdevelopers-eu/zolinga-cms/README.md

 - `append-to="{id}"`
 > Appends the element to the element with the specified ID.
+- `append-contents-to="{id}"`
+> Appends all the child elements of the element to the element with the specified ID and then removes the element.
 - `prepend-to="{id}"`
 > Prepends the element to the element with the specified ID.
+- `prepend-contents-to="{id}"`
+> Prepends all the child elements of the element to the element with the specified ID and then removes the element.
 - `replace="{id}"`
 > Replaces the element with the specified ID.
+- `replace-with-contents="{id}"`
+> Replaces the element with the specified ID with all the child elements of the element.
+The empty element is then removed.
 - `replace-contents="{id}"`
 > Replaces all the child elements of the element with the specified ID.
+- `replace-contents-with-contents="{id}"`
+> Replaces all the child elements of the element with the specified ID with all the child elements of the element.
+The empty element is then removed.
 - `move-before="{id}"`
 > Moves the element before the element with the specified ID.
+- `move-contents-before="{id}"`
+> Moves all the child elements of the element before the element with the specified ID.
+The empty element is then removed.
 - `move-after="{id}"`
 > Moves the element after the element with the specified ID.
+- `move-contents-after="{id}"`
+- Moves all the child elements of the element after the element with the specified ID.
+The empty element is then removed.

 ### Example